esrlabs/northstar/examples/README.md

 Once you have the `*.npk` packages in your registry, you can start the northstar process and configure this registry.

-To build and run the north runtime, you can simple execute a `cargo run` which will start the runtime.
+To build and run the northstar runtime, you can simple execute a `cargo run` which will start the runtime.

 When the northstar runtime is up and running, you can issue control commands to it via a socket.